Igor Djoman

-Igor Djoman (born May 1, 1986 in Clermont) is a French professional footballer who plays as a midfielder for Kuwaiti club Al Tadamon.
+Igor Djoman (born 1 May 1986) is a French former professional footballer who played as a midfielder.

 Career

 Djoman played one season for Amiens B, before spending six seasons with Guingamp, where he earned 43 appearances for the first team.
 He made his Ligue 2 debut in a 2–0 away loss against Sedan on 12 May 2006, coming on as a substitute.
-Djoman scored his only league goal for Guingamp on 29 September 2006, in a 1–3 home loss against SM Caen.
+Djoman scored his only league goal for Guingamp on 29 September 2006, in a 3–1 home loss against Caen.

 On 26 February 2013, Djoman signed with Bulgarian side Beroe Stara Zagora on a one-and-a-half-year deal.
 He made his debut in a 0–0 away draw against Botev Vratsa on 2 March.

 In September 2017, Djoman joined Gibraltarian club Gibraltar United.
 He made his debut on 25 September in a 2–0 home win against Lynx, coming on as substitute for Jamie Bosio.

+Djoman holds French and Ivorian nationalities.